About severe.im

 Main set of images

-The legacy images are downloaded directly from the NESDIS Center for Satellite Application and Research (STAR) and cropped to produce each sector.
+The alternate images are downloaded directly from the NESDIS Center for Satellite Application and Research (STAR) website and are then cropped using ImageMagick to produce each sector.
+Each page is a JavaScript loop that uses the long-running HTML5 AnimationS app (HAniS) from the University of Wisconsin.

-Surface data is received from the Unidata data feed, and plotted for various sectors.
-I produce three types of images: a "simple" plot that has no pressure data; an "advanced" plot that does include pressure data; and a "busy" plot that has a smaller font.
+Surface data is received from a data feed provided by the Federal Aviation Administration (FAA), and maps are plotted for different parts of the country.
 In my first-year courses, I tend to skip the decoding (and contouring) of pressure, so the simple plots are quite accessible.

-The first hourly run is at about :03 after the hour, and this is sometimes too early for the feed to have populated with enough data; the maps will look very bare sometimes.
-So I re-run at about :20 after the hour, and usually there is enough data that the map will look "normal" and full of stations.
+The first hourly run finishes about :04 after the hour, and this is sometimes too early for the feed to have populated with enough data; the maps will look bare sometimes.
+So I re-run at about :15 after the hour, and usually there is enough data that the map will look "normal" and full of stations.

 Radar Imagery (Right Column)